Tag Archives: Giants Ridge

 From Giants Ridge, the Mesabi Trail Towns offers history and great biking adventures.

-Many bicycle adventures await your visit to the Mesabi Trail Towns
+Many bike/hike adventures await your visit to the Mesabi Trail Towns

 by Andrew Ellis

-In Minnesota’s far north mining region, the towns along the Mesabi Trail hosts several of the state’s historical gems and a family fun destination to explore on a bicycle.
-A none mountainous area, here you will find over 25-small mining communities along this well-known paved trail system.
-The Mesabi Trail is an easy way to travel from town to town by bike.
-From Grand Rapids on the western end to Ely, 135 miles to the east, there are a lot of fun sights to see as you ride.
+In Minnesota’s north mining region, the towns along the Mesabi Trail host several of the state’s historical gems and a family fun destination to explore by bike or on foot.
+In this pristine area of the state, you will find over 28 small mining communities along this well-known paved trail system.
+With the trail here, it is easy to travel from town to town by bike.
+From Grand Rapids on the western end to Ely, 150 miles to the east, there are a lot of fun sights to see as you ride.
 For the mountain biker, this area has left many rugged deposits to perfect your skills.
-The area also boasts some of Minnesota’s best scenic road touring routes, with low traffic roadway loop options returning back to the Mesabi Trail.
+The area also boasts some of Minnesota’s best scenic road touring routes, with low-traffic roadway loop options returning to the Mesabi Trail.

 Mesabi bike trail near Hibbing